by Dr Jeanette (Jeannie) Thomason

 Copyright 2003 - 2013 This article is the sole property of Dr Jeanette (Jeannie) Thomason and The Whole (Wholistic) Dog.
 It cannot be reproduced in any form whatsoever without the expressed written consent of the author.

 I have provided these articles/information as a source of reference and education only.
 I cannot be held responsible for misadventure from the misuse of the products featured or any therapeutic method mentioned within this Website.
-If there is any doubt regarding any treatments or products mentioned, then please aquire a consult or seek out a qualified natural animal health practitoner.
+If there is any doubt regarding any treatments or products mentioned, then please acquire a consult or seek out a qualified natural animal health practitioner.